datwit/flalq/README.md

 ### Clone the repository

+Once placed in the directory where you want to work your project:

+    ```bash
     git clone https://github.com/datwit/flalq.git

-    cd flalq
+    cd <path_to_flalq>
+    ```

 ### Install dependencies

-Once placed in the directory where you want to work your project, you have the follow options:
+Having created and activated your project virtual environment, for install requirements, you have the follow options:

 * You can install from the _requirements.txt_ file